rich-ramsey/Bayesian_workflow/readme.md

 The workflow that I present is broken down into several different stages.
 Each stage has its own markdown file.
 I found it easier to organise things in this way such that each script represents a little self-contained module or sub-process.
 The different scripts are detailed below.

-*One important caveat*.
+**One important caveat**.
 This is not an exhaustive or complete application of the Bayesian workflow that was outlined by Gelman and colleagues.
 It is simply a selection from a set of processes that are then applied to an example in experimental psychology.
 I've found it useful to think about things in this way and so I wanted to write it down.
 There is much more richness and subtlety in the article than I have tried to convey in these scripts.
 There is also an important iterative dimension that I don't really talk about in these scripts, even though the scripts themselves developed in an iterative process.
 The iterative part is important though because Gelman and co. talk about cycling through different stages as knowledge and understanding develops.
 See Figure 1 in the above paper for a visualisation of the non-serial and iterative nature of the workflow.

 Anyway, it's a really good paper, and I didn't want to spoil all the fun for you.
 So just go and read it.

-## Project organsiation and folder structure ##
+## Project organisation and folder structure ##

 The overall Bayesian workflow that I outline here will be split up into several sections, as follows: